Hua Mulan: Ballad of Mulan

-Synopsis

 Mulan sighs at her loom.
 The Khagan is mobilizing the military, and her father is named in each of the conscription notices from the emperor.
-Her father is old and her younger brother is just a child, so she decides to take her father's place.
+As the eldest child, she decides to take her father's place.
 She buys a fine horse from the eastern market, saddle and stirrup from the western market, bridle and reins from the southern market and a long whip from the northern market.

 She bids farewell to her parents in the morning and leaves for the Black Mountain, encamping by the Yellow River in the evening, where she cannot hear the calls of her parents due to the rushing waters; only the sounds of the barbarians' cavalry in the Yan Mountains.
 She advances ten thousand li to battle as if flying past the mountains.
 The sound of the sentry gong cuts through the cold night air, and the moonlight reflects off her metal armor.
 A hundred battles take place, and generals die.

-After the ten-year campaign, the stout veterans return to meet the Son of Heaven (the emperor/Khagan), enthroned in the splendid palace, who confers promotions in rank and prizes of hundreds of thousands.
+After the ten-year campaign, the veterans return to meet the Son of Heaven (Mandate of Heaven), enthroned in the splendid palace, who confers promotions in rank and prizes of hundreds of thousands.
 He asks Mulan what she would like.
 Mulan turns down the high-ranking position of shangshulang in the central government, and asks only for a speedy steed to take her home.

 Her parents, upon hearing her return, welcome her outside their hometown.
 Her elder sister puts on her fine dress.
 Her younger brother sharpens the knife for the swine and sheep.
 Mulan returns to her room, changes from her tabard into her old clothes.
 She combs her hair by the window and, before the mirror, fastens golden yellow flowers.
 Her comrades are shocked to see her.
-For 12 years of their enlistment together, they did not realize that she was a woman.
+For twelve years of their enlistment together, they hadn't realized that she was a woman.
+Mulan responds with:

-In response, Mulan offers a metaphor: "The male hare has heavy front paws.
-The female hare tends to squint.
-But when they are running side-by-side close to the ground, who can tell me which is male or female?"
+Romance of Sui and Tang

+Chu Renhuo's Romance of the Sui and Tang (c.
+1675) provides additional backdrops and plot-twists.
+Here, Mulan lives under the rule of Heshana Khan of the Western Turkic Khaganate.
+When the Khan agrees to wage war in alliance with the emergent Tang dynasty, which was poised to conquer all of China, Mulan's father Hua Hu (花弧) fears he will be conscripted into military service since he only has two daughters and an infant son.
+Mulan crossdresses as a man and enlists in her father's stead.
+She is intercepted by the forces of the Xia king Dou Jiande and is brought under questioning by the king's warrior daughter Xianniang (線娘), who tries to recruit Mulan as a man.
+Discovering Mulan to be a fellow female warrior, she is so delighted that they become sworn sisters.